Do you accept students for all grades?

 How does FSMN teach the arts?

-All FSMN students have classes with visual arts and music specialists once or twice a week.
+All FSMN students have classes with visual arts and music specialists two or three times a week.
 Also, students study visual arts and drama with their classroom/core teachers.
 Students may also choose to participate in our after school music program or drama clubs.

 What specialists do students see?